Kris TV

 Kris TV is a Philippine television talk show broadcast by ABS-CBN.
-Hosted by Kris Aquino, it aired on June 27, 2011 the network's Umaganda line up.
+Hosted by Kris Aquino, it aired on June 27, 2011, on the network's Umaganda line up.
 The show concluded on April 15, 2016 and it was replaced by Magandang Buhay.

-The show was later cancelled in 2016 after Aquino decided to leave ABS-CBN due to health conditions and to spend more time with her family.
+The show was later cancelled in 2016 after almost 5 years after Aquino decided to leave ABS-CBN due to health conditions and to spend more time with her family.

 History

 Kris Aquino stated on her Twitter account that her defunct talk show Today with Kris Aquino will be back on air, but as the days passed, she announced that she will return on a talk show but will be entitled as Kris TV.

 Kris TV premiered on June 27, 2011 from 9:30 AM to 10:30 AM on ABS-CBN's Umaganda morning block, right before the talent competition program Showtime (later known as the noontime show It's Showtime.)

 On June 4, 2012, Kris TV moved to an earlier timeslot from 8:00 AM to 9:00 AM, right before the Filipino-dubbed Japanese anime shows under the Team Animazing morning animation block.

 On February 10, 2014, Kris TV extended its timeslot from 7:30 AM to 9:00 AM, replacing 30 minutes of the morning program Umagang Kay Ganda.
 In the same year, the show is later reformatted as a lifestyle magazine talk show.